SkylineCommunications/dataminer-docs-connectors/connector/doc/DAZN_MediaOps_VSC_Sync.md

 ### Notes

-This connector is designed to work with the DZN-UDAPI-AVOS Automation script and a CRUD script, which is not available yet.
+This connector is designed to work with the DZN-UDAPI-AVOS Automation script.
+In the background there are 2 buffers: pending and live requests, when a pending request goes to a live request we first check if it is a patch request, if so the data of the patch request will be used to send a get request first becuase the api expects the "LastModified" tag to be the same.
+So we are first getting this "LastModified" value and use that to complete the patch request and transmit it.